A Comprehensive Analytical Model of the Dynamic Z-Pinch: Appendix D: Lagrangian Profiles

-In our model, we only ever evaluate $B_{zl}(r_{p},t)$, which corresponds to the manifestly infinitely dense element right at the piston with $r_{i}(t) = r_{p}(t) \leftrightarrow r_{i}(0) = r_{0}$ and $t_{si} = 0$, and rigorously diverges.
-One should instead consider the very next fluid element, the first element ``inside" $r_{p}$ which is the difference in magnetic pressure that we are looking for anyways.\\ We can now determine the density, pressure, and axial field experienced by the $i$th fluid element at any time $t$ so long as we know the current position $r_{s}$ and velocity $\dot{r}_{s}$ of the shock front, along with said element's initial conditions.
-To reconstruct our density profile and by extension the axial field profile, however, we will need to know where these fluid elements have ended up.
-By conservation of mass,

 This is a separable ODE so we can sum, or in the continuous limit integrate over our fluid elements.
-Let us treat $r_{i}(0)$ as a variable that sweeps across $[0,r_{0}]$, and $r_{i}(t)$ as a variable that ranges across $[0,r_{p}(t)]$ as $i$ ranges over all existing fluid elements.
-Then our conservation of mass criterion becomes,
+Let us treat $r_{j}(0)$ as a variable that sweeps across $[0,r_{0}]$, and $r_{j}(t)$ as a variable that ranges across $[0,r_{p}(t)]$ as $j$ ranges over all existing fluid elements.
+Then Eq.~(\ref{D:motion}) becomes,

 Then, solving for the trajectory of the $i$th fluid element,